telicent-oss/smart-cache-graph/docs/running-fuseki-tdb.md

 If the fuseki server is run with `--compact`, then the endpoint `/$/compact` will perform a database compaction.
 This can execute on a live server allowing read-operation to continue to be processed in parallel.
-Noet that write operations are held up.
+Note that write operations are held up.